kundajelab/TranscriptML/README.md

 In the future, I plan to also support [RiboNN](https://www.nature.com/articles/s41587-025-02712-x) modeling of translation efficiency measurements and [RBPNet](https://link.springer.com/article/10.1186/s13059-023-03015-7) modeling of RBP binding assays like eCLIP.

+For identifying learned  motifs in either Saluki or MPRA-LegNet models, consider using [RNA-MoDISco](https://github.com/isaacvock/tfmodisco/tree/rna), my RNA-optimized fork of TF-MoDISco.

 ## Installation